 The body perceives the “Swiss cheese” as an injury, and in response produces cytokines, small molecules that trigger the inflammation response that leads to healing.
 But in people with sensitive skin or skin conditions, their repair machinery – the enzymes that make the three lipids – aren’t functioning properly.
 So the injury remains and the cytokines keep coming, causing greater inflammation and irritation.

-Which often leads the person with sensitive skin to reach for a bottle of moisturizer – and the cycle may continue.
+This often leads the person with sensitive skin to reach for a bottle of moisturizer – and the cycle may continue.

 “We found that the great majority of moisturizers haven’t been tested on people with sensitive skin.”
 Adding a moisturizer that doesn’t supply the correct ratio of lipids or throws off the pH can simply exacerbate the situation and increase inflammation.